-A graduate of the University of Kentucky, he is the author of 4 books and several plays including “Edison: A Man,” which premiered at the 1982 World’s Fair.
-He served for 10 years as the Director of the Storytelling Tour for the National Scouting Museum where he continued to develop the storytelling skills he learned from his study of Twain’s work.
+A graduate of the University of Kentucky, Professor Valentine is the author of four books and several plays including “Edison: A Man,” which premiered at the 1982 World’s Fair.
+He served for 10 years as the director of the Storytelling Tour for the National Scouting Museum, where he continued to develop the storytelling skills he learned from his study of Twain’s work.

-He teaches at Murray State University in Advertising and is the Coordinator for Basic Studies in Mass Communication.
+Professor Valentine teaches advertising at Murray State University and is the coordinator for Basic Studies in Mass Communication.
 He continues to perform on stage, for television and on film, recently appearing in the film, “Revelation Trail.”

 Dr. Teresa Collard is a professor in the Department of Communications at UT Martin.
 She teaches courses in public speaking and interpersonal communications.